 Sweden and Finland played on Saturday, 23 February, the last and decisive game of the Olympic Demonstration Bandy Tournament in Bislett Stadium in the city center, with around 1500 people in the stands.
 To win the tournament, the Swedes had to beat the Finns with at least two goals.
 Sweden scored four goals, Finland none.

 The bandy demonstration games got relatively good coverage in the newspapers, especially in the Oslo papers, although the competition for the newspapers’ space and the journalists’ time were of course tremendous from the ordinary Olympic events.
-Anyway, the biggest Norwegian daily, Aftenposten, nominated an All Star Team after the games as follows:
+Anyway, the biggest Norwegian daily, Aftenposten, nominated an All Star Team after the games.

 1954